 - Fits shallow garage doors

 This kit fits most standard 4 panel garage doors and uses a double sided adhesive tape to secure it to the door.
-This product while offering the highest r-value also has the lowest price as seen here.
+This product while offering the highest r-value is value priced as seen here at Amazon.com.
 This product works great.
 The only negative is it’s not the most attractive offering, unless you are going for an intergalactic spaceship theme in your garage.

 My#1 Pick – Atlas Matador Garage Door Insulation